preethamsridhar/djangowebsite/README.md

-This is Django Website Developed from Scratch
--By Preetham Sridhar, Jellyfish Technologies, India
+Hello World.
+This is Django Website Developed from Scratch -By Preetham Sridhar, Jellyfish Technologies, India